-Wherever your business falls, you’ve no doubt seen first-hand the pressure this has put on your working capital and cash flow management.
+Wherever your business is positioned on the suppply chain, you’ve no doubt seen first-hand the pressure this has put on your working capital and cash flow management.
 Spikes and dips in demand create funding gaps, impact cash flow, and can make it difficult for businesses to meet their financial obligations on time.

-Invoice finance may help manage these challenges.
+Invoice (or Debtor) finance may help manage these challenges.
 As a flexible financing solution that unlocks cash fast it can bridge funding gaps, keep cash flowing, and capture new opportunities.

 Let’s take a closer look at what invoice financing is and how it can power your business.

 Invoice finance is a source of funding in which you can use the money owed by your customers as collateral for gaining early access to a meaningful portion of those funds from a third party financier.
 A flexible finance option, it can provide fast cash flow to your business and help you manage your working capital.

 How does Octet Invoice Finance work?